Nathaniel Rogers (painter): Career

 During his apprenticeship, he sustained a serious leg wound that rendered him unable to continue working.
 During his recovery, he taught himself to draw and paint and took up miniature painting.
 He eventually moved to New York City and studied with Uriah Brown and P. Howell.
 He briefly worked as a school teacher, but upon working with fellow artist Joseph Wood, he went on his own, eventually becoming one of the most successful artists in miniature painting through the 1830s.
-He painted miniatures of some of the most prominent people of his time, including Philip Livingston, Cornelia Patterson Van Rensselaer (the wife of Patroon Stephen Van Rensselaer and daughter of Gov. William Paterson), and Chancellor Robert Livingston.
+He painted miniatures of some of the most prominent people of his time, including Philip Livingston, Cornelia Paterson Van Rensselaer (the wife of Patroon Stephen Van Rensselaer and daughter of Gov. William Paterson), and Chancellor Robert Livingston.
 While Rogers painted several full-size portraits, his miniatures remain what his is known for.

 In 1817, he exhibited at the American Academy of the Fine Arts for the first time, subsequently showing each year until 1824.
 In 1825, he was elected to the Academy.

 In 1825, Rogers was one of the founding members of the National Academy of Design along with Samuel F. B. Morse, Asher B. Durand, Thomas Cole, Martin E. Thompson, Charles Cushing Wright and others "to promote the fine arts in America through instruction and exhibition."
 After the National Academy was formed, he showed his painting there until around 1830.

 In 1839, Rogers retired and moved to his farm in Bridgehampton.